Wall Street closes higher after shaky start on GDP report - KESQ

 Stanley Black & Decker slumped 16.1% Thursday after the tool maker’s second-quarter results fell short of Wall Street’s estimates.
 The company noted that demand significantly slowed in May and June.

-Oshkosh fell 6.2% after the Wisconsin-based maker of postal trucks and military vehicles reported weaker-than-expected quarterly results and lowered its 2022 profit guidance, citing lingering supply chain disruptions and inflation.
+Oshkosh fell 6.2% after the company reported weaker-than-expected quarterly results and lowered its 2022 profit guidance, citing lingering supply chain disruptions and inflation.

-Apple’s profit and revenue fell in its April-June quarter, but the results still beat analysts’ forecasts.
-The iPhone maker’s shares rose 0.4%, but added 3.9% in after-hours trading following the release of its earnings report.

-Amazon jumped more than 12% in after-hours trading.
-It reported its second-consecutive quarterly loss but its revenue topped Wall Street’s expectations.
-The stock closed 1.1% higher during regular trading.

 Meanwhile, Spirit Airlines shares rose 5.6% after JetBlue said it agreed to buy the budget airline for $3.8 billion to create the nation’s fifth largest airline.
 The agreement, which still requires regulator and shareholder approval, comes a day after Spirit’s attempt to merge with Frontier Airlines fell apart.
 Frontier Airlines vaulted 20.5%.